Indirect genetic effects increase the heritable variation available to selection and are largest for behaviours: a meta-analysis

 Abstract / Bemerkung

-The rate of trait evolution is governed by the amount of heritable variation available to selection.
-While this is typically quantified based on genetic variation in a focal individual for its own traits (direct genetic effects, DGEs), when social interactions occur, genetic variation in interacting partners can influence a focal individual's traits (indirect genetic effects, IGEs).
+The evolutionary potential of traits is governed by the amount of heritable variation available to selection.
+While this is typically quantified based on genetic variation in a focal individual for its own traits (direct genetic effects, DGEs), when social interactions occur, genetic variation in interacting partners can influence a focal individual’s traits (indirect genetic effects, IGEs).
 Theory and studies on domesticated species have suggested IGEs can greatly impact evolutionary trajectories, but whether this is true more broadly remains unclear.
-Here we perform a systematic review and meta-analysis to quantify the amount of trait variance explained by IGEs and the contribution of IGEs to predictions of evolutionary change.
-We identified 180 effect sizes from 47 studies across 21 species and found that, on average, IGEs account for a small but statistically significant amount of phenotypic variation (3%).
-As IGEs affect the trait values of each interacting group member and due to a typically positive – although statistically nonsignificant – correlation with DGEs (rDGE–IGE = 0.25), IGEs ultimately increase trait heritability substantially from 26% (narrow-sense heritability) to 40% (total heritable variance).
-This 54% average increase in heritability suggests IGEs have a great potential to enhance the rate of evolution.
-Furthermore, IGEs were most prominent for behavioural traits, and to a lesser extent for reproduction and survival, in contrast to morphological, metabolic, physiological, and development traits.
-Our meta-analysis therefore shows that IGEs tend to enhance the rate of evolution, especially for traits tightly related to interactions with other individuals such as behaviour and reproduction.
+Here, we perform a systematic review and meta-analysis to quantify the amount of trait variance explained by IGEs and the contribution of IGEs to predictions of adaptive potential.
+We identified 180 effect sizes from 47 studies across 21 species and found that, on average, IGEs of a single social partner account for a small but statistically significant amount of phenotypic variation (0.03).
+As IGEs affect the trait values of each interacting group member and due to a typically positive—although statistically nonsignificant—correlation with DGEs (rDGE-IGE = 0.26), IGEs ultimately increase trait heritability substantially from 0.27 (narrow-sense heritability) to 0.45 (total heritable variance).
+This 66% average increase in heritability suggests IGEs can increase the amount of genetic variation available to selection.
+Furthermore, whilst showing considerable variation across studies, IGEs were most prominent for behaviors and, to a lesser extent, for reproduction and survival, in contrast to morphological, metabolic, physiological, and development traits.
+Our meta-analysis, therefore, shows that IGEs tend to enhance the evolutionary potential of traits, especially for those tightly related to interactions with other individuals, such as behavior and reproduction.

 Erscheinungsjahr